jyyulab/scMINER/docs/docs/MICA.md

                             num_cluster, #a vector of numerical number
                             output_path,
                             host="lsf", #or local
-                            queue=NULL, #your queue to submit the job memory=NULL, #specify if you use LSF, a vector of 4 numerical number dim_reduction_method="MDS",
+                            dim_reduction_method="MDS",
                             visualization="tsne")
 ```

-Or, you can create your shell script as:
+Or, you can create your shell script as below, if you would like to specify your config file, please use `-c`.

 ```
 #!/usr/bin/env bash
 mica LSF \
 -i ./test_data/inputs/PBMC_Demo_MICA_input_mini.txt \
--r 8000 12000 12000 16000
--q [your queue]
+-j [your_config_file]\
 -p "test_local" \
 -k 3 4 \
--o ./test_data/outputs/test_local/ \
+-o ./test_data/outputs/test_local/
+-c [path to your config file]

 ```

 To execute your shell script on LSF, we suggest